Published November 6, 2020

 In terms of career history, how far back should we go on our LinkedIn profiles?

-I have been asked many times about this, so here is my take:
+I have been asked about this many times, so here is my take:

-Equally, demonstrating a career switch can be equally valuable as it can often demonstrate an ability of flexibility and adaptability.
+Equally, demonstrating a career switch can be equally valuable as it can often demonstrate your flexibility and adaptability.

-So, for me, the answer is to go right back to where you started from.
+So, for me, the answer is to go right back to where you started.

-Some recruiters also recommend not leaving gaps too.
+Some recruiters also recommend not leaving gaps.
 It might leave a person wondering what you did in those missing years.
 Be honest!

-Lastly, on this subject, don’t just tell me the job role you had on your LinkedIn Profile.
-Provide me with some details about what you achieved in that role.
-It makes for a much more valuable read and provides context to the position!
+Lastly, on this subject, don’t just tell me the job roles you’ve had.
+Provide me with some details about what you achieved in those roles.
+It makes for a much more valuable read and provides context to the position.

 As a member of my LinkedIn community Kevin Deutch suggests:

 “I think it is also important, as with a CV, to keep each entry punchy and to quantify your achievements eg. ‘Led a team of 7’, ‘increased sales by 20%’, ‘reduced waste by 10% every quarter’, ‘Delivered £1m contract 1 month early and to budget’.
 It’s there to sell your skills/expertise so don’t be bashful (and on the other hand keep it real!)”